English-German translations for private clients

 Occasions when private clients may need professional translations

 Private clients may need to have a CV or other personal documents translated.
 They may have worked and lived in a German-speaking country and now need a translation of their professional references.
-In some cases, these clients may require certified document translation.
+Furthermore, clients requiring the translation of official documents for visa applications, passports, citizenship etc. may require certified document translation.

-I translate a wide variety of documents, including driving licenses or insurance documents.
+I translate a wide variety of documents, including driving licenses, pasports, bank statements, payslips and insurance documents.
 These documents may need to be translated into English and certified.
 Austria, Germany and Switzerland have very specific and stringent requirements, therefore you may need to employ a translator based in those countries.
 I have also helped sort out an inheritance issue and deal with other English-German correspondence with lawyers or authorities in Germany, Austria or Switzerland.
-In addition, I translate texts such as obituaries for German language relatives, menus for a wedding, best man’s speeches… In fact, the list is endless.
+In addition, I translate texts such as obituaries for German language relatives, wedding services, menus for a wedding, best man’s speeches… In fact, the list is endless.

 You may be selling goods on eBay, Amazon or similar online platforms.
 Getting the sales blurb right can save you a lot of time and trouble.
 Employ a professional!